Erica Jacques, About.com's guide to chronic pain, is a lead occupational therapist at a Level One Trauma Center in Orlando, Florida.

 Since her graduation, Erica has participated in specialty training in hand and shoulder therapy, manual therapy, traumatic brain injury, spinal cord rehabilitation and therapeutic yoga.

-From Erica Jacques:
+By Erica Jacques:

 I have always had a passion for teaching my patients to cope with their pain.
 Chronic pain is a particularly misunderstood condition as it has few visible symptoms.
 I know from personal experience, however, that chronic pain is very real, and can be extremely debilitating.